FAT LOSS – ALL THE TOOLS YOU WILL EVER NEED

 3. Regulate your carbohydrate intake – Since the dawn of time (not really) fitness enthusiasts, professionals and gurus have all put their 2 cents into the great carbohydrate debate.
 We aren’t gurus, but we can tell you what is undebatable.
 Carbohydrates are used by the body for three purposes:

 With this being said, it’s only logical that we make at least a reserved effort to regulate our carbohydrate intake.
-Use the above listed processes as a guide.
-Carbohydrates are best eaten before exercise or physical activity, and can be used by the body for recovery.
-Our golden rule is simply keep your carbs around exercise as much as possible.
-We suggest using wholefood carbohydrate sources such a rice, potato varieties and grains while keeping simple sugars to a minimum.
+Use the above-listed processes as a guide.
+Carbohydrates are best eaten before exercise or physical activity and can be used by the body for recovery.
+Our golden rule is simply to keep your carbs around exercise as much as possible.
+We suggest using wholefood carbohydrate sources such as rice, potato varieties and grains while keeping simple sugars to a minimum.

 4. Fat is not the enemy – Fat!
 Did you say fat?
 That’s right.
 Fat has been demonized since the 50s as the wrongly accused culprit of obesity.
-This led to the following 50+ years supplying us with ‘low fat’ or ‘fat free’ products that we’re all familiar with.
-Truth is, fat is not only good for you, it can actually HELP you burn fat!
+This led to the following 50+ years supplying us with ‘low fat’ or ‘fat-free’ products that we’re all familiar with.
+Truth is, fat is not only good for you, but it can also actually HELP you burn fat!